 Learn More - Upcoming Chat

-Join an upcoming virtual chat on Wednesday, December 9, 2015 with White & Case International Arbitration LL.M.
+Join an upcoming virtual chat on Wednesday, December 9, 2015 at 11:00 am eastern standard time, with White & Case International Arbitration LL.M.
 Director Sandra Friedrich to learn more about the program and this remarkable scholarship opportunity.
-Email firstname.lastname@example.org to join the chat!
+Click on the following link to join: https://miamilaw.adobeconnect.com/youngiccascholarship.
+If you have any questions regarding the chat please email email@example.com.

 Scholarship / Application Deadline